-Centers and OA/CTS contractors shall report the following types of significant incidents to the National and Regional Offices:
+Centers and OA/CTS contractors shall report the following types of significant incidents to the National and Regional offices:

 - a.
-Death, serious illness, or serious injury (e.g., epidemic, hospitalization, emergency room treatment or surgery, reaction to medication/immunization) - b.
-Physical assault - c.
-Inappropriate sexual behavior - d.
-Indication that a student is a danger to himself/herself or others - e.
-Incident requiring police involvement - f.
-Incident involving illegal activity - g.
-Arrest of current student or on-duty staff member - h.
-Motor vehicle accident involving injuries or damage to a center vehicle - i.
-Theft or damage to center, staff, or student property - j.
-Incident threatening to close down the center or disrupting the center's operation - k.
-Incident attracting potentially negative media attention
+Death or work/training-related hospitalization of three or more active students or on duty staff in one incident. - b.
+Serious illness, or serious injury (e.g., epidemic, hospitalization, emergency room treatment requiring hospital admission or surgery, reaction to medication/immunization) to an active students and on-duty staff member - c.
+Physical assault - d.
+Inappropriate sexual behavior - e.
+Indication that a student is a danger to himself/herself or others - f.
+Incident requiring law-enforcement involvement - g.
+Incident involving illegal activity - h.
+Arrest of current student or on-duty staff member - i.
+Motor vehicle accident involving injuries, or damage to a center vehicle - j.
+Theft or damage to center, staff, or student property - k.
+Incident threatening to close down the center or disrupt the center's operation - 1.
+Incident involving a missing minor student - m.
+Incident attracting potentially negative media attention - Please see Section 5.18, R2.b for a detailed classification of serious medical injuries.